 - Click on “Install Now”

 BONUS: your business name automatically populates on each T&C page!

 Note: each page is pre-drafted and uses general terminology that many companies use to get their terms started.
 However, they are NOT reviewed or endorsed by legal experts.
-If you want to customize the wording that’s suggested by your lawyer, you’ll need to upgrade to the paid version to edit.
+If you want to customize the wording that your lawyer suggests, you’ll need to upgrade to the paid version to edit.

 Another cool thing, this plugin offers a lot more than just the terms pages (advertisement formatting options, video advertising, tracking, and A/B testing).

 2. Contact Form plugin

 This plugin is easy to use and customize!
 Be careful, though; it’s so user-friendly that you’ll want to keep experimenting with all the different formats!
 P.S.
 There are a lot of them!